Beerseekers/AIAlgorithm-Cookie-Optimization/README.md

 # AIAlgorithm-Cookie-Optimization
 A project done during the first semester of 2024-2025 for my AI Algorithm class.
+Work done by Thomas Daniel, Théo Chichery and me (Jean Marchegay).
+The aim was to solve an optimization problem using different methods presented to us during classes.
+We implemented a wide variety of methods ranging from search algorithms to genetic approaches and dynamic programming.